jcowey/P3/OJS/change_published_file.md

 https://gitlab.ub.uni-heidelberg.de/verlag/xmlworkflow_zs_pylon/-/blob/main/epidoc/9/116432.xml?ref_type=heads

-It is in this text that you must make the change and save it.
+It is in this text that you must make the change or changes and save it / them.

 The system is set up in such a way that when you save in the `epidoc folder` then the corresponding file in the `converted folder`: https://gitlab.ub.uni-heidelberg.de/verlag/xmlworkflow_zs_pylon/-/tree/main/converted?ref_type=heads reflects the update.